NC3-LU/Fit4Cybersecurity/packer/README.md

 - _service_port_ (default: _5000_): port where the service is waiting for connections;
 - _hostname_ (default: _fit4Cybersecurity_): hostname of the system.

-Once the VM will be created you will still be able to change these configurations.
+Once the VM will be created you will still be able to change the configurations.

 The _hostname_ variable will be used in the ``ALLOWED_HOSTS`` configuration variable of the Django software.
 Pay attention that you internal DNS resolves it